 Watch Out for Those Pests

 Some bugs and pests are attracted to central air units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit with a reasonably wide perimeter of 24 – 36 inches.

-The majority of outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
+Most outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, limiting the performance of the air conditioner.
 Keep an eye on your outdoor component to confirm that the base continues to stay level.